 Ph.D.
 Candidacy Exam Process (Direct): This process addresses the Ph.D. level knowledge portion of outcomes 1 and 2, communications requirements of outcome 3, IP and the commercialization aspects of outcome 5, and professional behaviors found in outcomes 6 and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

-The microEP Ph.D. candidacy process is in two parts which may be taken in either order.
+The MicroEP Ph.D. candidacy process is in two parts which may be taken in either order.
 One part is a formal written research proposal 15 pages in length that is similar in nature to a NSF proposal.
 It is written in strong collaboration with the major professor, and must be presented and approved by the student's Ph.D. committee at the end of the formative stage of the research definition but well before the student is deep into the execution stage of the research.
 It is designed to assure that the field of the research is well understood by the student, that the proposed research topic has sufficient depth and breadth to demonstrate Ph.D. level professional work, and that the research has a reasonable chance of completion within four years after being accepted as a Ph.D. student after completion of a MS degree.

 The second part is a written exam with oral discussion taken by the student during prior to the start of the spring semester.
 This exam is a combination of a NSF solicitation and a Request for Quotation received by a technology-based company.
 Students are allowed access to any written information they wish to use, but they may not discuss the exam scenario or their work with any person.
 The student is limited to 15 pages, and the written document and the oral discussion are both evaluated by the same faculty panel.
 A student who fails the exam may take it one additional time during the same time the following year.
 This document is almost always the first complex problem assessment and development proposal written by the student, and provides very good information on how the student will perform in the types of assignments typically given in a professional position where a Ph.D. is the minimum education requirement for being hired.
+The exam is given to the students the week before the start of the spring semester.

-Candidacy Research Proposal, 2015-2016 Academic Year
+Candidacy Research Proposal, 2017 Calendar Year

-Number of Students Presenting Candidacy Research Proposal / Number Accepted = 5
+Number of Students Presenting Candidacy Research Proposal / Number Accepted = 13/13.

-Written Candidacy Exam, Spring 2016
+Written Candidacy Exam, Spring 2017

-Number of Students Taking Exam: 17
+Number of Students Taking Exam: 7.

-Number of Students Passed Exam (First Attempt): 8
+Number of Students Passed Exam (First Attempt): 4.

-Number of Students Passed Exam (Second Attempt): 4
+Number of Students Passed Exam (Second Attempt): 1.

-Number of Students Failed Exam (First Attempt): 4
+Number of Students Failed Exam (First Attempt): 2.

-Number of Students Failed Exam (Second Attempt): 1
+Number of Students Failed Exam (Second Attempt): 0.

-- Removed from microEP PhD program
+- Removed from MicroEP PhD program.

-Students Admitted to microEP PhD Candidacy, 2015-2016 Academic Year
+Students Admitted to MicroEP PhD Candidacy, 2017 Calendar Year

-Number of Students Admitted to Candidacy = 5
+Number of Students Admitted to Candidacy = 12.

-- Passed both parts of microEP PhD candidacy process
+- Passed both parts of MicroEP PhD candidacy process.